liucsthu/liucsthu.github.io/_pages/about.md

   - /about.html
 ---

 I'm Ning Liu, an assistant professor in School of Software, Shandong University(Jinan Campus).
 Before that, I received my Ph.D. degree from Department of Computer Science and Technology, Tsinghua University in 2021, advised by Professor Jianyong Wang (IEEE Fellow).
 In 2016, I received my bachelor's degree from Department of Computer Science and Technology, Shandong University.
+For more details, please refer to my CV.

-Resaearch Interest
+Research Interest
 ======

 Medical data mining; medical text mining; deep learning;